mendhak/mendhak.github.io/posts/2024-05-05-moving-on-from-lightroom.md

 ---
 title: "Lessons learned in moving on from Lightroom"
-description: "Leaving Lightroom behind and moving on to better photography workflow"
+description: "Leaving Lightroom behind and moving on to better photography workflow tools."
 tags:
   - lightroom
   - photography